pj746/MouseSegmentation/README.md

+This is a repository of my undergraduate thesis project.
 The main part of the codes comes from https://github.com/KumarLabJax/MouseTracking.
-We made some necessary modification to accommodate for multi mice tracking.
+The original repo was made for video segmentation of a single mouse.
+We made some necessary modifications to accommodate for multi mice tracking.

 # Environment Installation